 Welcome, New Members from the School of Education!

 The School of Education (SoE) has joined the SSCC for a one-year pilot membership, after which we’ll jointly evaluate a permanent membership.
 We’ve scheduled several orientation sessions in the coming month, mostly (but not exclusively) for new members from SoE–visit our training page for details and to register.
-There will be more in the fall.
+There will be more offered in the fall.
 Send any questions you have to the SSCC Help Desk.
 We’re eager to help you get started using SSCC resources.

 Changes to Storage Limits at the SSCC